-As at 1 January 2022, there were 2,508,167 Award Shares available for grant under the Share Award Scheme.
-During the Year, no Share Awards were granted, and accordingly as at 31 December 2022, there were 2,508,167 Award Shares available for grant under the Share Award Scheme.
-As at the date of this report, the total number of Shares available for issue under the Share Award Scheme is 5,016,338 Shares (representing approximately 1.0% of the total issued Shares as at the date of this report), of which (i) 2,508,167 Shares are available for issue in case of further grant of 2,508,167 Share Awards (representing approximately 0.5% of the total issued Shares as at the date of this report); and (ii) 2,508,171 Shares are available for issue upon vesting of 2,508,171 Award Shares granted on 5 October 2020 (representing approximately 0.5% of the total issued Shares as at the date of this report).
+As at 1 January 2023, there were 2,508,167 Award Shares available for grant under the Share Award Scheme.
+During the Year, no Share Awards were granted, and accordingly as at 31 December 2023, there were 2,508,167 Award Shares available for grant under the Share Award Scheme.
+As at the date of this report, the total number of Shares available for issue under the Share Award Scheme is 2,508,167 Shares (representing approximately 0.5% of the total issued Shares as at the date of this report), of which 2,508,167 Shares are available for issue in case of further grant of 2,508,167 Share Awards (representing approximately 0.5% of the total issued Shares as at the date of this report).

-As at 31 December 2022, of the 5,016,337 Award Shares granted under the Share Award Scheme, 2,508,171 Award Shares remain unvested.
+As at 31 December 2023, of the 5,016,337 Award Shares granted under the Share Award Scheme, no Award Shares remain unvested.
 There is no maximum entitlement for each eligible participant under the rules of the Share Award Scheme and as at the date of this report, no Selected Grantee has been granted Award Shares exceeding 1% of the issued share capital of the Company.
-No Award Shares were cancelled, forfeited, expired or lapsed during the year ended 31 December 2022.
-Details of the outstanding Award Shares during the year ended 31 December 2022 is as follows:
+No Award Shares were cancelled, forfeited, expired or lapsed during the year ended 31 December 2023.
+Details of the outstanding Award Shares during the year ended 31 December 2023 is as follows: